StevenMayher/432-2022/projectB/proposal_plans.md

 Project 19 | Harrison Lindley and Sarah Nock
 -------: | :-------------------
-Title | Predicting geographic origin of coffee using cup quality and production metrics Source | 1) TidyTuesday 2020-07-07 ([Coffee Quality Database](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-07/readme.md)) 2) [Average latitude and longitude data by country](https://github.com/albertyw/avenews/blob/master/old/data/average-latitude-longitude-countries.csv) 3) [Average latitude for Hawaii](https://developers.google.com/public-data/docs/canonical/states_csv).
+Title | Relating the geographic origin of coffee to quality of roast Source | 1) TidyTuesday 2020-07-07 ([Coffee Quality Database](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-07/readme.md)) 2) [Average latitude and longitude data by country](https://github.com/albertyw/avenews/blob/master/old/data/average-latitude-longitude-countries.csv) 3) [Average latitude for Hawaii](https://developers.google.com/public-data/docs/canonical/states_csv).
 Public | Yes
 Model 1 | A model for a multi-categorical outcome
 Out 1 |  We plan to use the country of origin of coffee as our first outcome variable.
-The 36 countries in this multi-categorical variable are: Ethiopia, Guatemala, Brazil, Peru, United States, United States (Hawaii), Indonesia, China, Costa Rica, Mexico, Uganda, Honduras, Taiwan, Nicaragua, Tanzania, Kenya, Thailand, Colombia, Panama, Papua New Guinea, El Salvador,  Japan, Ecuador, United States (Puerto Rico), Haiti, Burundi, Vietnam, Philippines, Rwanda, Malawi, Laos, Zambia, Myanmar, Mauritius, Cote d'Ivoire, and India.
+The 5 countries in this multi-categorical variable are: Mexico, Brazil, United States (Hawaii), Colombia, Guatemala.
 RQ 1 | How effectively can the country of origin of produced coffee be predicted with factors such as cup quality of brewed coffee and metrics of agricultural production?
-Model 2 | A linear model fit using ordinary least squares Out 2 | Quoting: "We intend to predict the mean altitude that coffee varieties are grown at using predictors such as coffee species, average altitude of production, and cup quality ratings like aroma, balance, and flavor.
-Mean altitude is a quantitative variable which ranges from 1 to 90164 in our set of data."
+Model 2 | A linear model fit using ordinary least squares Out 2 |  Sweetness rating of unique coffee varieties (we expect to use a squared transformation) RQ 2 |  How effectively can we use coffee variety, growing conditions and location, and cup quality indicators to predict sweetness rating of different types of coffee?
-RQ 2 | Are factors associated with coffee variety, growing conditions, and quality indicators (including coffee species, flavor rating, and latitude) predictive of the altitude at which coffee beans are grown?
-Samples | 1099 and 1109 so far
+Samples | 718 and 1176 so far
-Status | **REVISION REQUESTED**.
-What are the units of measurement here?
-What are the units of analysis (There are 1099 varieties of coffee?)
-That's way too many countries to look at as the outcome for a model in this project.
-You'd need much more data than you have.
-You'd be much better off restricting the data down to a much smaller set of countries (maybe 4-5 of them), and I'm not sure country is a particularly interesting outcome on its own, anyway.
-Your second model doesn't make sense to me.
-You mentioned that you would use average altitude of production to predict mean altitude at which the variety is grown.
-And again, why do we care about the altitude as an outcome?
-So I'd like you to select at least one if not two new outcomes, and focus on things of more clear use.
-Also, if possible, avoid an OLS linear fit or a GLM logistic fit.
+Status | Dr. Love approved your revision on Canvas with some edits.
+See Canvas for details.

 [Back to Top](#project-b-plans)